-What happens when your student loan servicer gets bought
+What happens when your student loan servicer gets bought?

-Important things to consider during the transfer
+Key considerations during the transfer

 Kantrowitz offers the following advice.

-Auto debits might not transfer to the new servicer
+Autopay might not transfer to the new servicer

 If you have your monthly payments automatically taken out of your bank account, you will likely need to re-enroll in the service once the transition is complete.

 Doing so is crucial — most servicers don’t inherit your past authorization and require a new one.
 If you don’t re-enroll, you might go months without actually making a payment on your loans, which could result in them ending up in default.
+Plus, automatic payments are usually the key to getting a discount on your interest rate, so your rate could rise if you don’t reinstate autopay.

 Some features might disappear